fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 accounting_update_period=300000
 ```

 **SSH tunnel properties:** These properties configure the Fogbow Reverse Tunnel (FRT) service to provide public IP access to the VMs created by the Fogbow Manager in its intranet.
+The example below shows how these propoerties should be set, considering the example presented in the <a  href="/install-configure-frt" target="_blank">Install and configure Fogbow Reverse Tunnel </a> section of our documentation:

 ```bash
 # The token_host_public_address property defines the public IP address of the FRT service